-Although we recognized that their relationships between stages were quite different, we demanded to perceive which were statistically different.
-We defined the z-score and correlation classes to represent the relative strength and the trend of differential correlation in CRC and the healthy control, respectively.
-Our results showed that the fungal internal correlations were interrupted in CRC, while bacterial were enhance.
-The disruption from fungal interrelationship may break the healthy intestinal environment and induce colorectal carcinogenesis.
-On the other hand, the new increased bacterial correlations in CRC may potentially contribute to colorectal carcinogenesis.
-We also observed some interesting comparisons of the relationship between fungi and bacteria.
-Our results showed that the less changed differential fungal-bacterial correlations contained low proportions.
+From our differential correlation analysis, we obtained two main clusters the Bac_Cluster and Fun_Cluster.
+Our results showed that the inter-fungal correlations were weakened in CRC, while inter-bacterial correlations were enhanced.
+The disruption of the inter-fungal correlation may break the healthy intestinal environment and induce colorectal carcinogenesis.
+On the other hand, the increased bacterial correlations in CRC may potentially contribute to colorectal carcinogenesis.
+Interesting results were observed when comparing the of the fungal-bacterial interactions in two conditions (CRC vs Healthy controls).
+Our results showed that the fungal-bacterial correlations with smaller changes across two conditions (|z-score| < 2) contained low proportions.
 The CRC strengthen and weaken correlations performed the primary and secondary ratios in fungal-bacterial correlation comparisons, respectively.
-It revealed that the internal-kingdom associations and external-kingdom correlations were quite different.
+It revealed that the internal-kingdom associations and external-kingdom correlations were significantly different.
 This suggested that bacterial kingdom dysbiosis may cause the fungi to tremble rapidly, which was not similar to the warm alteration of internal-kingdom relationships as previously described14,72.

-In the present study, the candidates were automatically divided into six clusters.
-The two main clusters, named Fun_Cluster and Bac_Cluster, had the highest proportions of bacteria and fungi.
-All reported potential probiotics, excluded R. intestinalis, were separated in the Bac_Cluster.

-We disclosed that P. kudriavzevii owned multiple correlations with these probiotics.
-And its secretion metabolites exert anticancer effects by inhibiting cell proliferation and inducing intrinsic and extrinsic apoptosis in colon cancer cells52.
-Collectively, this discovery exposed that may exist other potential probiotics in this cluster.
-Another interesting finding, there were strong correlations among A. rambellii, F. nucleatum34,65,73, and P. micra19, and the latter two were the famous CRC-related pathogens.21 It may indicate colorectal carcinogenesis under their synergistic effect.
-Conclusively, we showed the probiotic group (P. kudriavzevii, S. thermophilus, A. hadrus, and S. salivarius) and the pathogenic bunch (A. rambellii, F. nucleatum, and P. micra), and the potentially pathogenic and probiotic candidates among the different clusters.
+We discovered that most reported or potential probiotics were separated in the Bac_Cluster, and P. kudriavzevii had multiple correlations with probiotics in this study.
+Supporting evidence from previous studies showed that P. kudriavzevii derived metabolites possess anticancer effects by inhibiting cell proliferation and inducing intrinsic and extrinsic apoptosis in colon cancer cells52.
+There were also strong correlations among A. rambellii, F. nucleatum34,65,73, and P. micra19, from which the latter two were the famous CRC-related pathogens.
+A previous study revealed that the altered trans-kingdom association between bacteria and virus are associated with CRC21.
+We proposed that the trans-kingdom interactions between bacteria and fungi are also important colorectal carcinogenesis.
+However, this discovery was explored only in metagenomic sequencing study.
+More experiments are needed to verify and prove this hypothesis.

 TBA (in vitro)